-Eligibility now extends to all owners or users of a non-residential, PG&E electric or natural gas account that is primarily used for pumping water for the following: Production agriculture; landscape or turf irrigation; municipal purposes, including potable and tertiary-treated (reclaimed) water but excluding pumps used for industrial processes, raw sewage, or secondary-treated sewage.
+The Advanced Pumping Efficiency Program (APEP) is funded by the Pacific Gas and Electric company (PG&E).
+It's purpose is to educate and promote electric savings through better and more efficient energy and water use.
+The program focuses on electrical use of non-residential, PG&E electric or natural gas account that is primarily used for pumping water for the following: Production agriculture; landscape or turf irrigation; municipal purposes, including potable and tertiary-treated (reclaimed) water but excluding pumps used for industrial processes, raw sewage, or secondary-treated sewage.

-The Advanced Pumping Efficiency Program (APEP or the "Program") is a continuing effort by the Center for Irrigation Technology.
-It is intended as a multi-level program addressing the following important resource management problems in California:
+The APEP program is managed through the continuing efforts of the Center for Irrigation Technology (CIT) at Fresno State.
+It is a multi-level program addressing the following important resource management problems in California:

 - Energy Conservation